Merge

 Overview⚓︎

 Merge is a data lifecycle service that organizes Hydrolix data into an optimal state.
-Merge runs periodically in Hydrolix clusters.
+A merge process runs continuously in Hydrolix clusters.

 Hydrolix can ingest data out of order.
 Because Hydrolix makes data available quickly, out-of-order ingestion can initially create sub-optimal partitions.
 This sub-optimal partition structure can lead to inefficient compression and performance.